 My neurologist recommended a neurosurgeon that confirmed the diagnosis and told me I would need a two-disc spinal fusion in my neck.
 He was an accomplished surgeon but only performed this procedure a couple of times a month.
 I knew I wanted a second opinion after this, but didn’t know where to go.
-A colleague of mine was familiar with VSI and recommended Dr. Subach.
+A colleague of mine was familiar with Virginia Spine Institute (VSI) and recommended their care team

-After the first visit I knew I wanted Dr. Subach and the VSI Team.
+After the first visit I knew I wanted the VSI Team.

 Surgery day arrived and when I woke up after there was some pain that could be managed by a morphine drip.
 The morning after the surgery, I walked out of the hospital.
 I spent the day in my recliner, except for time spent walking.
 I started walking a quarter mile a day, but quickly worked up to a mile, three or four times a day.
-I ditched the C-Collar after the second day and exchanged the ‘hard drugs’ for straight Tylenol after three days.
+I exchanged the ‘hard drugs’ for straight Tylenol after three days.
 Through all of this, I still had some numbness, but I had been told to expect this.

 Two weeks later, I was no longer taking any pain meds.
 I was driving and I had returned to work.
 After my first post-surgery exam, I started physical therapy.
 One of my biggest concerns had been what kind of head mobility I would have since I needed it to be a successful umpire.
 Much to my amazement, after a couple of months of therapy I had a greater range of motion in all directions than before surgery.
 Even better, my symptoms had all but disappeared.

 As I write this, it has been six months since my surgery.
 My spine is completely secure, my symptoms are gone, and I’m done with physical therapy.
-Best of all, Dr. Subach has removed all restrictions and I’m cleared to return to the field.
+Best of all, all restrictions have been removed and I’m cleared to return to the field!

 So, watch for me on TV this spring.
 I’ll be the one wearing the mask.